rschiang/me.sitcon.org/README.md

 me.sitcon.org
 ===============

-SITCON staff Online ID Card for Business Card to share for others.
+SITCON staff online ID card for sharing and business card use.